Treatment

 Enspryng™ (satralizumab)

-Enspryng™ (satralizumab) is the first approved treatment in NMO that was designed to block interleukin-6 (IL-6).
-IL-6 is a protein made by cells in the body and plays a role in the inflammation that occurs in NMO.
+Enspryng™ (satralizumab) is the first approved treatment in NMOSD that was designed to block interleukin-6 (IL-6).
+IL-6 is a protein made by cells in the body and plays a role in the inflammation that occurs in NMOSD.
 Enspryng is an antibody that blocks IL-6 from attaching to the cell surface.
 Enspryng increases the risk of certain bacterial infections.
 The medicine is given by self-injection once per month.
 If your doctor prescribes this drug, you will receive training on the safe and correct way to inject it.15,16

 Uplizna™ (inebilizumab)